tushar385/Git_Commands/README.md

 ## Commit changes of stageing
 git commit -m "message" ( by commit chnages will not reflect in github UI, so also have to push)

-## push
+## Push
 git push origin main

-## to check if the current folder is a git connected folder or not
+## To check if the current folder is a git connected folder or not
 ls -a  (it will have a .git file)

-## to initialize current folder as a git folder
+## To initialize current folder as a git folder
 git init

+## To connect cwd with github repository
+git remote add origin https://github.com/abc123/git_project2.git

+## To verify cwd is connected to which github repository
+git remote -v